Ear Infections in Dogs: Symptoms and Treatment

 How Can Ear Infections Be Prevented?

-- Check your dog’s ears regularly for discharge, odor, swelling and other
+- Check your dog’s ears regularly for abnormal discharge, odor and/or redness

-- After baths and swimming, be sure to dry your dog’s ears as thoroughly and
+- After baths and swimming, be sure to dry your dog’s ears thoroughly.

 When Is It Time to See the Vet?